hldohaga/upfnabp/methodandresults.md

 In each period there is a correlation between systolic BP and UPF intake.

 The regression models identify that age and sex are statistically significant contributors to the BP.
-Only those models from the later time period show sodium as being statistically significant in importance.
-Combining the data shows the energy percentage of UPF as being a statistically significant contributor.